voxel51/fiftyone/docs/source/teams/api_connection.rst

    export FIFTYONE_API_KEY==YYYYYYYY

 See
-:ref:`this page <configuring-fiftyone>` for more information about settings configuration parameters.
+:ref:`this page <configuring-fiftyone>` for more information about using your FiftyOne config.

 .. _teams-generate-api-key: